UltimateSpider-Man/USM_src_code/README.md

 Ultimate Spider-Man 2005 Src Code
 ======

-is a almost completed src code game engine that supports playing Ultimate Spider-Man by Treyarch.
+is a src code game engine that supports playing Ultimate Spider-Man by Treyarch.
 You need to own the game for src code to play Ultimate Spider-Man.

 Current Status
 --------------

-The engine is not complete and is at the prototyping stage.
+almost completed

 Requiments:
 * Linux or Ubuntu on Windows 10
 * MinGW-w64 compiler